HaomingLiu00/Fetch_Case/README.md

 **Optimizing Data Assets: Gathering Additional Information**

-Additionally, I would like to gather some information to optimize our data assets and enhance query efficiency.
+I would like to gather some information to optimize our data assets and enhance query efficiency.

 **Business Goal and Focus:** To align our efforts with the business objectives, I would like to understand which specific information or details regarding customer receipt transactions are of utmost interest to you.
 By identifying the key areas of focus, we can tailor our data analysis and reporting to provide the most valuable insights that align with your goals.

-**Time Scope of Data Retrieval:** It would be helpful to know the typical time scope or range within which you usually retrieve or access the data.
+**Time Scope of Data Retrieval:** It would be helpful to know the typical time scope or range within which you usually access the data.
 This information will assist us in optimizing data retrieval strategies and designing efficient queries that align with your preferred time frames.
-Understanding the specific time periods of interest will enable us to streamline data management processes and improve query performance.

 By addressing these questions, we can enhance the overall performance of our data assets, ensure that our analyses are aligned with your business objectives, and optimize data management practices.